openmobilehub/android-omh-storage/packages/plugin-googledrive-gms/README.md

 ### Secrets

-To securely configure the Google Drive provider, add the following entry to your project's **local.properties** file:
+To securely configure the Google Drive storage provider, add the following entry to your project's **local.properties** file:

 ```bash
 GOOGLE_CLIENT_ID=<YOUR_GOOGLE_CLIENT_ID>